shivanidoshi26/Interactive-Lab-Hub/Final Project/README.md

  <img src="imgs/storyboard.png"/>
 </p>

+We used Phaser to display the game and Posenet to detect the person's poses for **arms** mode.

 Note: our intention with this project was not to trigger anyone's prior negative experiences with the game, but rather introduce slightly modified versions of the original and hopefully provide a fun, lively and interactive experience!

 ## Documentation of Design Process